SeanXiaoyuSun/LUKE-QA-bias-analysis/README.md

    LUKE (reproduced) Exact Match 89.7 F1 94.9

 The reproduced result is of minor differences compared to the reported exact match and F1 scores reported in the paper.

+# LUKE-Debias-Result

+The debias nodel can be found in under the folder `examples/debias_model`.
+The `model.py` file contians the pretrain debias model adapted from RoBERTa, and the file `luke_debias_model.py` are model with residual connection and only adapt from LUKE.

+## Pretrain Instruction
+The pretrianing data can be found in t